RMolinari13/onward/README.md

 https://rmolinari13.github.io/onward/

-In this blog I talk about games and competitions, both those that I am involved in and that I watch.
+In this blog I talk about games, game design, and competition, for games that I am involved in and that I watch.